mocklis/mocklis.docs/source/reference/index.rst

         Assert.True(hasBeenCalled);
     }

-For indexers the step is called ``StoredAsDictionary`` as it holds different values for different indexes.
+For indexers the step is called ``StoredAsDictionary`` as it holds different values for different keys.
 It will return a default value rather than throw if an empty slot is read from.

 Throw steps
 -----------

 Super easy - with these steps you provide a ``Func`` that creates an exception.
-When called, the step will call this method and throw the exception it returns.
+When called, the step will call this ``Func`` and throw the exception it returns.

 Verification steps